Glomerular filtration rate: Inulin

-The GFR can be determined by injecting inulin or the inulin-analog sinistrin into the blood stream.
+The GFR can be determined by injecting inulin or the inulin analog sinistrin into the blood stream.
 Since both inulin and sinistrin are neither reabsorbed nor secreted by the kidney after glomerular filtration, their rate of excretion is directly proportional to the rate of filtration of water and solutes across the glomerular filter.
 Incomplete urine collection is an important source of error in inulin clearance measurement.

 Using inulin to measure kidney function is the "gold standard" for comparison with other means of estimating glomerular filtration rate.
+In 2018, the French pharmacovigilance agency withdrew inulin and sinistrin-based products from the market after some patients experienced hypersensitivity reactions including a fatal outcome.
+Consequently, the contrast agents iohexol and iothalamate have become more popular alternatives to determine GFR and are considered to show sufficient accuracy to determine GFR.

 Radioactive tracers

 GFR can be accurately measured using radioactive substances, in particular chromium-51 and technetium-99m.
 These come close to the ideal properties of inulin (undergoing only glomerular filtration) but can be measured more practically with only a few urine or blood samples.
 Measurement of renal or plasma clearance of 51Cr-EDTA is widely used in Europe but not available in the United States, where 99mTc-DTPA may be used instead.
 Renal and plasma clearance 51Cr-EDTA has been shown to be accurate in comparison with the gold standard, inulin.
 Use of 51Cr‑EDTA is considered a reference standard measure in UK guidance.